cisco-open/pymultiworld/README.md

 python multiworld_asyncio.py --backend nccl --rank 2 --addr 10.20.1.50
 ```

+Here the IP address is the IP address of rank 0.
+We assume that at least 3 GPUs are available either in a single host or across hosts.
+If the scripts are executed in a single host, `--addr` can be omitted.

-Note that currently `MultiWorld` supports fault tolerance at a node level, meaning that it can detect and recover faults that are occuring across machines.
+`MultiWorld` supports fault management functionality at a worker level, meaning that it can detect, tolerate and recover faults that are occuring at a worker in a host.
-So, we recommend to run the above example with at least two machines (e.g., rank 0 in one machine  and ranks 1 and 2 in the other machine).
+So, one can run the above example in a single host or across hosts.
+For the cross-host execution, the IP address must be the IP address of rank 0.

 * [`single_world.py`](/examples/single_world.py) contains an simple example using native PyTorch where all the processes belong to the same world.
 Script can be run using the following commands.